dominikh/go-tools/cmd/staticcheck/README.md

 that discuss this problem.
 ### <a id="SA6003">SA6003 – Converting a string to a slice of runes before ranging over it

 You may want to loop over the runes in a string.
-As long as you are only interested in the runes, and not the indices, you can loop over the string itself, instead of converting it to a slice of runes first.
+Instead of converting the string to a slice of runes and looping over that, you can loop over the string itself.
 That is,

 ```
 for _, r := range s {}